-Kremlin Calls Facebook's Takedown Of Russian Pages And Ads Censorship
+Kremlin Calls Facebook's Removal Of Russian Pages And Ads Censorship

-The Kremlin is crying foul on Facebook, accusing the social media giant of censorship after it took down more than 200 pages and accounts that were run by the Russia-based Internet Research Agency — the "troll factory" that's under indictment for interfering in the 2016 U.S. election.
+The Kremlin is crying foul on Facebook, accusing the social media giant of censorship after it took down more than 200 pages and accounts that were run by the Russia-based Internet Research Agency — the "troll factory" that is under indictment for interfering in the 2016 U.S. election.

 When it took down the pages this week, the American company said, "The [Internet Research Agency] has no place on Facebook."
 The company removed 70 Facebook accounts and 138 pages, along with 65 Instagram accounts and a number of ads.
 Most of the removed material was in Russian and included commentary on domestic and international events.

-On Thursday, Facebook's move came up during a briefing by Russian President Vladimir Putin's spokesman, Dmitry Peskov, who was asked if the U.S. company had gone too far.
+On Thursday, Facebook's move came up during a briefing by Russian President Vladimir Putin's spokesman, Dmitry Peskov, who was asked whether the U.S. company had gone too far.

 "Yes, it is [a manifestation of censorship towards Russian mass media]," Peskov said, quoted by state-run Tass media.